 In view of the above, Judge Baister concluded that Melars’ affairs were conducted in the UK more than in Switzerland, and thus the Court had jurisdiction under the Regulation.
 Since it was not disputed that Melars was insolvent, the company was wound-up by the Court.

-The successful petitioner was represented by Edward Knight of XXIV Barrister’s Chambers, instructed by Vitaliy Kozachenko, the Managing Director of Fortior Law.
-The Client was also assisted by Danil Hristich, Senior Associate, Sergey Platonov, Associate, Erlan Moldoshev, Foreign Counsel, and Giles Xuereb, Of Counsel.
+The successful petitioner was represented by Edward Knight of XXIV Barrister’s Chambers.
+The Client was instructed by Danil Hristich, Senior Associate, Sergey Platonov, Associate, Erlan Moldoshev, Foreign Counsel, and Giles Xuereb, Of Counsel.

 Fortior Law S.A. is an international dispute resolution firm with its headquarters in Geneva, Switzerland.
 For more information, please get in touch with [email protected] or your usual contact at Fortior.